 When you write a method there is always a contract between the method designer (the supplier, you) and the caller (consumer, possibly someone else).
-The method signature defines the contract only partially and its main function is to enable compilation time checking of programming errors preventable by design of the language.
+The method signature defines the contract only partially and its main function is to enable compilation time checking of programming errors preventable through design of the language.
 However, there are often conditions in the contract that cannot be stated in the signature.
-For example, consider a method for sorting an array from a certain index upwards with signature:
+For example, consider a method with the following signature for sorting an array from a certain index upwards:

-'''

 function array = sortArrayFromIndex(array, index)

-'''